black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 Now you'll create a function that will count down from a given number to zero using recursion.

 Create a new function named countdown with number as a parameter.
 Leave the function body empty for now.

+# Step 57
+The first thing you need to do is log the current value of number to the console to act as the countdown.

+Use console.log() to log number to the console.